cjul/kaggle-cicd-demo/README.md

-# Kaggle CI/CD Demo for a Python Data Science Project
+# Kaggle CI/CD Demo for a Python Data Sciences Project

 This package contains two self-contained example projects based on the **Kaggle Titanic** workflow: